-Hear what Proverbs 11:24-26 says, “There is one who scatters, yet increases more; and there is one who withholds more than is right, but it leads to poverty.
-The generous soul will be made rich, and he who waters will also be watered himself.
-The people will curse him who withholds grain, but blessing will be on the head of him who sells it” (New King James Version).
+Hear what Proverbs 11:24-25 says, “There is one who scatters, yet increases more; and there is one who withholds more than is right, but it leads to poverty.
+The generous soul will be made rich, and he who waters will also be watered himself” (New King James Version).

 Everyone is in a position to help someone else.
 If you want some people to be the answer to your prayer, how many people have you been the answer to their prayers?
 Some people are selfish and stingy.
 They think others exist to meet their own needs but they will not allow God to use them to meet the needs of others they’re capable of helping.

 A seed is not only money but it includes money.
 A seed is anything that God has given you that you can give directly to God, God’s causes on earth, or to another person.
-It may be the time you spend to render assistance to someone or material thing or money you give to the needy, a neighbour, a church, or a minister of God.
+It may be the time you spend to assist someone or the material thing or money you give to the needy, a neighbour, a church, or a minister of God.
 Give whatever you give cheerfully and generously (2 Corinthians 9:6-8).

 Give; don’t procrastinate.
 Sowing seeds is not always convenient.
 The farmer does not sow just because he loves to but because of the harvest that he desires.
-“He who observes the wind will not sow, and he who regards the clouds will not reap… In the morning sow your seed, and in the evening do not withhold your hand; for you do not know which will prosper, either this or that, or whether both alike will be good.”
-(Ecclesiastes 11:4-6: (New King James Version).
+“He who observes the wind will not sow, and he who regards the clouds will not reap.
+As you do not know what is the way of the wind, or how the bones grow in the womb of her who is with child, so you do not know the works of God who makes everything.
+In the morning sow your seed, and in the evening do not withhold your hand; for you do not know which will prosper, either this or that, or whether both alike will be good” (Ecclesiastes 11:4-6 New King James Version).
 If you keep postponing giving, you may never give.
 This also means you’re postponing your blessing.

-It wasn’t convenient for the widow of Zarephath, a foreigner in the land of Sidon, when the prophet Elijah asked her for water and bread in the time of famine.
+It wasn’t convenient for the widow of Zarephath when the Prophet Elijah asked her for water and bread in a time of famine.
 But she obeyed him and gave first to the prophet before she took care of herself and her son.
-Because of her giving, she never lacked throughout the remaining period of the three and a half years famine (1 Kings 17:12-16; Luke 4:25-26).
+Because of her giving, she never lacked throughout the remaining period of the three and a half years of famine (1 Kings 17:8-16; Luke 4:25-26).

 Be deliberate about giving.
 Give cheerfully, regularly, and generously.
 Give according to your ability.
 And like a good farmer, take care of your sowing with prayers and confession of the promises of God to give you harvest.

 God will always work with what we give Him.
-Your seeds will always come back to you as harvests and the harvests are always more than the seeds you’ve sown.
-Jesus said in John 12:24, “The truth is, a kernel of wheat must be planted in the soil.
-Unless it dies it will be alone — a single seed.
-But its death will produce many new kernels — a plentiful harvest of new lives” (New Living Translation).
+Your seeds will always come back to you as harvests, and the harvests are always more than the seeds you’ve sown.
+Jesus said in John 12:24, “I tell you the truth, unless a kernel of wheat is planted in the soil and dies, it remains alone.
+But its death will produce many new kernels—a plentiful harvest of new lives” (New Living Translation).
 Jesus was talking about His death but there is a lesson in it for seed sowing.

 Expect a plentiful harvest!
 2 Corinthians 9:10 says God supplies seed to the sower, and bread for food; He will supply and multiply the seed you have sown and increase the fruits of your righteousness.
 Those who are stingy only cheat themselves; those who are generous will have their needs supernaturally met just as they’ve met the needs of others.

-PRAYER POINTS: Father, I shall not only pray, but I shall also give to others.
+PRAYER POINTS: Father, I shall not only pray but also give to others.
 I shall give cheerfully, regularly, generously, and according to my ability in Jesus’ name.
-I shall not be stingy; I shall water others and I shall be watered.
+I shall not be stingy; I shall water others and I shall be watered also.
 Father, I receive all my harvests that are due.
-I shall not miss my harvests in Jesus’ name.
 O Lord, help those who are not givers to cultivate a lifestyle of giving.